bflaven/assets-for-Zambia-training/5_zambia_plugins/README.md

 **Browsing OOP concepts: Class, Object, Method**<br>
 There is a lot of resources about WP plugin development, quite a lot about OOP (Object Oriented Programming), Class, Object, Method.

-**My purpose is to browse quickly the OOP concepts in order to apply them in the WP plugin development process.**
+**My purpose is to browse quickly the OOP concepts in order to apply them in the WP plugin development process.
+Not to teach you OOP!
+Right?**

 The main advantages of using a Class are: maintenance, readability and above all to avoid conflicts with other plugins.
 One of the biggest limitations of procedural programming (the opposite of OOP — not using classes) is how difficult it is to share variables between functions.
 This leads to using global variables, which is an overkill.